yelite/lite-config/README.md

 creating system configurations, it comes in handy when there is need to integrate various other components within the same flake.

-## Why lite-system?
+## Why lite-config?

 The features offered by flake and flake-parts are rather primitive.
-`lite-system` provides features that are commonly needed when building system configurations.
+`lite-config` provides features that are commonly needed when building system configurations.
 Since it's a flake module, it can also be easily customized and overridden when users have more complex tasks to accomplish within the flake.